Community / Residential Dredging Services

 Community / Homeowners Association Services

 Gator Dredging has experience working with communities to develop solutions for drainage maintenance challenges.
 Our engineers can design specific plans and projects to satisfy your community’s needs.
-Feasibility studies, inspections and surveys are commonly performed to determine the best solutions for your community, whether it be dredging, maintaining/replacing infrastructure or creating a long term maintenance plan.
+Feasibility studies, inspections and volume studies are commonly performed to determine the best solutions for your community, whether it be dredging, maintaining/replacing infrastructure or creating a long term maintenance plan.

 Community Services Gator Dredging provides: